The Trans-Pacific Partnership: Undermining Food Safety

 The TPP would require us to limit food labeling and to import meat and poultry that do not meet U.S. food safety standards

-The Trans-Pacific Partnership (TPP) would require us to allow food imports if the exporting country claims that their safety regime is "equivalent" to our own, even if it violates the key principles of our food safety laws.
+The Trans-Pacific Partnership (TPP) would require us to allow food imports if the exporting country's safety regime is deemed "equivalent" to our own, even if it violates our food safety laws.
 These rules would effectively outsource domestic food inspection to other countries.

 Under the TPP, any U.S. food safety rule on pesticides, labeling or additives that is higher than international standards would be subject to challenge as "illegal trade barriers."
 The U.S. could be required to eliminate these rules and allow in the unsafe food under threat of trade sanctions.